A total of 44 photographers have won prizes at the Sony World Photography Awards 2009, from a list of 186 shortlisted nominees.

 For a full list of winners, visit the Sony World Photography Awards website.

-If next year you fancy being in with a shot but don't think you are up to standard yet, take a look at our digital photography DVD.
+If next year you fancy being in with a shot but don't think you are up to standard yet, take a look at our Ultimate Beginners Course.